ucsd-dsc232r/lecture-notebooks/README.md

     ```bash
     git clone https://github.com/ucsd-dsc232r/lecture-notebooks.git
     ```
-5. After the image is downloaded and installed, define your `HOSTDIR` on Terminal.
-This is the absolute path in your personal computer's filesystem to the Lecture Notebooks.
-So, this will be the location where you downloaded/cloned this GitHub repository.
-For example, if you clone this repository on Desktop, your path will be `~/Desktop/lecture-notebooks/`, i.e.,
+5. After the image is downloaded and installed, define your `HOSTDIR` in your terminal.
+This is the absolute path in your personal computer's filesystem to the Lecture Notebooks (the location where you downloaded/cloned this GitHub repository).

+    *(Note: Make sure that there are no spaces in your path, regardless of your operating system!)*

+    **For Linux / Windows Subsystem for Linux (WSL) / Mac:**
+    For example, if you cloned this repository to your Desktop, your path will be `~/Desktop/lecture-notebooks/`.
+Set the variable by running:
     ```bash
     HOSTDIR=~/Desktop/lecture-notebooks/
     ```

-    **For Windows (PowerShell) Users:**
+    **For Windows (PowerShell):**
-    Navigate to the folder where you cloned the repository and set the `HOSTDIR` variable to your current working directory by running:
+    Navigate to the folder where you cloned the repository and set the variable to your current working directory by running:
     ```powershell
     $env:HOSTDIR = pwd
     ```
-    Make sure that there are no spaces in your path.

-6. Finally, run the Docker image using the following command:
+6. **For Linux / Windows Subsystem for Linux (WSL) / Mac:** Run the Docker image using the following command:
     ```bash
     docker run -p 127.0.0.1:8888:8888 -v $HOSTDIR:/home/jovyan jupyter/pyspark-notebook:latest
     ```

-    **For Windows (PowerShell) Users:**
-    Run the following command instead to properly bind your directory:
+    **For Windows (PowerShell):** Run the Docker image using the following command:
     ```powershell
     docker run -p 127.0.0.1:8888:8888 -v "${env:HOSTDIR}:/home/jovyan/work" jupyter/pyspark-notebook:latest
     ```